chef/chef/DOC_CHANGES.md

 Description of the required change.
 -->

+### Experimental Audit Mode Feature

+There is a new command_line flag provided for `chef-client`: `--audit-mode`.
+This accepts 1 of 3 arguments:

+* disabled (default) - Audits are disabled and the phase is skipped.
+This is the default while Audit mode is an experimental feature.
+* enabled - Audits are enabled and will be performed after the converge phase.
+* audit_only - Audits are enabled and convergence is disabled.
+Only audits will be performed.

 ### Chef Why Run Mode Ignores Audit Phase

 Because most users enable `why_run` mode to determine what resources convergence will update on their system, the audit